In this case, we can treat stars as points in 3D space, then finding the distance between them becomes a simple matter of 3D trigonometry.

 For the second star:

-In this example we will compute the distance between the bright stars Sirius (= 1st Star) and Vega (= 2nd Star) and compute how bright each star appears to be from the perspective of the other.
+In this example we will compute the distance between the bright stars Sirius (= 1st Star) and Vega (= 2nd Star) and then compute how bright each star would appear to be from the perspective of the other.

-This is the computational data pertaining to the stars used in the problem:
+This is the computational data pertaining to the stars used in the example:

 J2000.0 CATALOG DATA FOR SIRIUS AND VEGA AS VIEWED FROM EARTH/SUN